 “I wish you knew that Parkinson’s is just a part of you.
 It is not ALL of you.”

-This was our first year hosting ATMRD in collaboration with Georgetown MedStar University Hospital—and it won’t be our last.
-Because not only did it educate, uplift, and inspire healthcare providers in movement disorders across the nation, it brought each network in the Ecosystem© closer together: your voices shined through, bringing the heart of your experiences to clinicians.
+Not only did ATMRD educate, uplift, and inspire healthcare providers in movement disorders across the nation, it brought each network in the Ecosystem© closer together.
+Your voices shined through, bringing the heart of your experiences to clinicians.

 This is why PMD Alliance is hosting our second ATMRD Congress in collaboration with Georgetown MedStar University Hospital this June—to continue to foster connection and inspire providers like Mary Carol Reeder, from La Jolla, California, who shared with us at our last Congress: “I haven’t felt so excited to be a nurse practitioner in a very long time!”

 It is only when we’re working in alignment with each other, with all voices seen and heard, that we can continue to propel the movement disorders field forward.
 It is only when we sit with one another that we can truly serve the needs of our community.